-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 challengeFailed and

-jschallengeFailed Firewall actions account for observed requests that, under special circumstances, did not pass a challenge.
-However, some failed challenges cannot be traced back to a Firewall rule.
-Additionally, the Firewall may not have a record of every request with a failed challenge.
+jschallengeFailed firewall rule actions account for observed requests that, under special circumstances, did not pass a challenge.
+However, some failed challenges cannot be traced back to a firewall rule.
+Additionally, Cloudflare Firewall Rules may not have a record of every request with a failed challenge.

 Therefore, consider these actions with caution.
-A reliable indicator is the CSR (Challenge Solve Rate) displayed in Firewall Rules, which is calculated as follows:
+A reliable indicator is the CSR (Challenge Solve Rate) displayed in Security > WAF > Firewall rules, which is calculated as follows:

 number of challenges solved / number of challenges issued.

-Why would I not see any failed challenges?
-Why is 'ChallengeIssued' not equal to 'ChallengeSolved' plus 'ChallengeFailed'?
+Why would I not find any failed challenges?
+Why is ‘ChallengeIssued’ not equal to ‘ChallengeSolved’ plus ‘ChallengeFailed’?

 Users do not complete all challenges.
 Cloudflare issues challenges that are never answered — only 2-3% of all served challenges are usually answered.